Tabasco (burlesque opera)

-Originally performed in 1894, the Burlesque Opera of Tabasco (also sometimes rendered Burlesque Opera Tabasco) is a musical comedy composed by George W. Chadwick with a libretto by R. A. Barnet.
-At first titled Tabasco, the opera was created without the knowledge of McIlhenny Company, maker of Tabasco brand pepper sauce since 1868.
+Tabasco is a "burlesque opera in two acts" with music by George W. Chadwick and a libretto by R. A. Barnet.
+The work is written in a blend of styles including operetta, musical theatre, Victorian burlesque, and vaudeville.
+The opera was created without the knowledge of McIlhenny Company, maker of Tabasco brand pepper sauce since 1868.
 The company, however, subsequently approved its performance.
-The opera went on to tour the U.S. to critical acclaim, but disagreements between Chadwick and the musical's producer eventually derailed its success.
+The opera went on to tour the U.S. to critical acclaim, but disagreements between Chadwick and the opera's producer eventually derailed its success.